zacbraddy/Vimspirational/README.md

 Whilst I was investigating all this I also found that a useful command `set noshellslash` can help Windows to understand the different slashes that are used in paths in vim.
 There's lots of info about problems with shell setting as they pertain to windows machines [here](https://github.com/airblade/vim-system-escape).
 In the end I only needed the `noshellslash`

-#### Paths with regards to import statements in javascript

-I have included in my vimrc a motion to set the pwd to the directory of the file in the currently selected buffer, to do this you can use `,cd` this helps when you are wanting to do autocompletion with ^X^F and it also helps when you are wanting to use import-js with <Leader>j to find local modules to import.
-I've found it exceedingly difficult to do either of these with modules brought in with npm as the project I work on can have very deeply nested folder structures and it's not always convenient to work on the root level of the project.

-#### Getting Airline to look pretty

-I found that the airline theme mixing with the cmdr colours was a bit of a pain.
-The Airline theme definitely has some affect on the colours but basically I just had to choose an airline theme that was close to what I wanted and then tweak my cmdr colours until I got something I liked.
-What I found that sucked is that the cmdr uses the same colour for both Insert and Visual mode so I couldn't choose different colours for them but hey ho.
-As for the symbols needed to make airline look pretty I was able to use [this SO article answer](https://vi.stackexchange.com/questions/3359/how-do-i-fix-the-status-bar-symbols-in-the-airline-plugin) to make the changes I needed to the vimrc.
-I skipped the installing the appropriate fonts bit because my SauceCode Nerd Font works fine.
-I also deleted the first line out of every two in the vimrc lines in the stack overflow article because they were duplicates and did nothing for the config anyway.

-## Things I've tried that didn't work out for me

-I had a quick try of Ctrl+P but I found it a bit hard to get my head around and when I was able to make it do what I needed it to I found it quite slow.
-It's entirely possible this was my fault and lack of understanding, it might be worth revisiting it when I have more experience.

-I also tried EasyGrep, again I found that when I finally got it to do what I wanted it to do it was prohibitively slow.
-I could have spent more time figuring out what I needed to do to optimise it but then I found a post from the creator of EasyGrep who suggested Ack.
-This worked perfectly.
-I should clarify, what I wanted EasyGrep to do was search for tokens in all files in my project for this I found it was far too slow, however the basic functions mapped to the leader keys for grepping across the buffers that were open or active window were excellent, but then I could probably get then from mappings in my vimrc pretty easily.